reflectoring/reflectoring.github.io/_posts/2020-01-21-flyway-spring-boot-multitenancy.md

 @Configuration
 public class DataSourceConfiguration {

   private final DataSourceProperties dataSourceProperties;

   public DataSourceConfiguration(DataSourceProperties dataSourceProperties) {
     this.dataSourceProperties = dataSourceProperties;
   }

   @Bean
   @PostConstruct
   public DataSource dataSource() {

     for (Object dataSource : dataSourceProperties
         .getDatasources()
         .values()) {
       DataSource source = (DataSource) dataSource;
       Flyway flyway = Flyway.configure().dataSource(source).load();
       flyway.migrate();
     }
   }

 }
 ```

-Every time when the application starts, the SQL scripts are migrated to every `DataSource`.
+Now, every time when the application starts, the SQL scripts are migrated for every `DataSource`.

-If we want to add a new tenant, we just put a new configuration in `application.yaml` and restart the application
+If we want to add a new tenant, we just put a new configuration in `application.yml` and restart the application
 to trigger the SQL migration.
-If we don't want to rebuild the application we can externalize the configuration of tenants.
+If we don't want to rebuild the application [we can externalize the configuration](https://reflectoring.io/externalize-configuration/) of tenants.

 ## Conclusion

-Spring Boot provides good means to implement a multitenant application.
-With the Spring Interceptors, it is possible to bind
+Spring Boot provides good means to implement a multi-tenant application.
+With interceptors, it's possible to bind
 the request to a tenant.
 Spring Boot supports the work with many data sources and with Flyway we can migrate SQL
 script to many data sources from one application.